esoteric-git/ts-demo-1/README.md

-### Automated Tests to Validate Deployment
+## ✅ Automated Tests to Validate Deployment

-Alternatively, you can run the included integration tests to verify that all components are working correctly:
+Alternatively, if you have python installed you can run the included integration tests to verify that all components are working correctly:

 ```bash
 # Install test dependencies